rharbird/ucl-microbit-robotics-readthedocs/source/forwardAndBack.rst

 -----------------------
 New code
 -----------------------
-We are going to move some of the code around using these two steps.
+We are going to move some of the code around using these steps.

 Step 1:
 ^^^^^^